brandur/org/drafts/talking-to-services.md

 When speaking ot a number of backend services in a SOA formation, it's helpful to start developing patterns to ensure that remote interfaces are accessed in a standard way.
 This is useful so that these services can be monitored in a generic fashion, and as insurance that enough visibility and debugging data is available for any one of them when the time comes where that data is inevitably required.

 Our orchestration component speaks to a dozen backend services to help perform the heavy lifting needed to run the platform.
-I've extracted a few basic Ruby patterns from its client libraries to demonstrate a few best simple, but powerful ideas that are portable to almost case where an app needs to speak to an HTTP API.
+I've extracted a few basic Ruby patterns from its client libraries to demonstrate some simple, but powerful ideas that are portable to almost case where an app needs to speak to an HTTP API.

 ## Expectations